turtlebasket/PoshDirTitle/README.md

 ## Usage

-PoshDirTitle can be imported during a PowerShell session, or in your profile (`$profile`).
+PoshDirTitle can be imported during a PowerShell session, or in your profile (`$profile`) like so:

 ```powershell
 Import-Module PoshDirTitle